 influenced by local geographical conditions.
 Humidity levels are low, due mainly to the prevailling

-cool winds from the sea, in the south east and from the north west directions.
+cool winds from the sea, in the south east, south west and from the north west directions.

 River Health, Community Water Monitoring Toolkit.